-The aim of the long-term project is the systematic reconditioning and edition of Early Medieval certificates and letters (Formulae) as well as the research of the formulaic writing in western Europe before the 11th century.
-It is rooted at the interface of history, Latin philology and legal history and examines a source which is important for the study of the Early Medieval society.
-The Formulae document the diversity of the scholarly writing which will be critically edited, commented and published with translations in course of the project Monumenta Germaniae Historica (MGH).
-They contain indispensable information of the social-, economic-, cultural-, legal- and history of mentalities and are a testimony of the language change from the Late Antiquity to the Middle Ages.
+The aim of the long-term project is the systematic reconstruction and editing of Early Medieval certificates and letters (Formulae) as well as research into formulaic writing in Western Europe before the 11th century.
+It is rooted at the interface of history, Latin philology and legal history and examines sources which are of great importance for the study of Early Medieval society.
+The Formulae document a diverse set of scholarly writing which, in course of the project, will be critically edited, commented and published with translations both in the Monumenta Germaniae Historica (MGH) and online.
+They contain indispensable information concerning social, economic, cultural, legal and intellectual history and witness to the language change from Late Antiquity to the Middle Ages.

-The Early Medieval Formulae are mostly passed on through collections, which are now made accessible in a digital edition.
-A database along with an e-dictionary will enable the comparison with other letters and certificates from the same time and will provide an important work tool for further studies.
+The Early Medieval Formulae are mostly passed on through collections, which the project will make accessible in a digital edition.
+A textual database along with an e-lexicon will enable the comparison with other letters and certificates from the same time and will provide an important tool for further studies.

-The long-term research project, under the supervision of Prof. Dr. Philippe Depreux, will start its work on the 12th January 2017 and is set to last for 15 years.
+The long-term research project, under the supervision of Prof. Dr. Philippe Depreux, started its work on the 12th January 2017 and is set to last for 15 years.
 It is conducted in cooperation with the University of Hamburg.